Kid business ideas...

-Business Idea for a Kid
+Business Ideas for a Kid

 A business idea for a kid can be many things.
 Of course we all remember having a lemonade stand when we were young.
 But that doesn’t mean it’s a silly idea in this day and age.